-Adopt Resolution No. 19-entitled, "A Resolution of the Planning Commission of the City of Goleta, California, Recommending that the City Council adopt both (A) An Urgency Ordinance and (B) A Non-Urgency Ordinance Repealing and Replacing Ordinance No. 18-01 Relating to Accessory Dwelling Units and Junior Accessory Dwelling Units and Determining the Ordinance to be Exempt from CEQA."
-(Attachment 1)
+A. Adopt on a four-fifths vote Ordinance No. 20- entitled, "An Urgency Ordinance of the City Council of the City of Goleta, California Repealing and Replacing Ordinance No. 18-01 Relating to Accessory Dwelling Units and Junior Accessory Dwelling Units and Determining the Ordinance to be Exempt from CEQA."; and